andrewhinh/captafied/README.md

   - Make it half as tall.
 - How much memory does the dataset use?
   - What's this number in MB?
-- How do the description clusters change with release year?
-  - Plot this graph vs. the number of stars.
-- Which summary is most like \Transformers?
-  - How many words are in this summary?
-- Which summary is most like this image?
-  - How many characters are in this summary?
-- Which icon is most like \Transformers?
-  - How many pixels tall is this icon?
-- Which icon is most like this image?
-  - Make it half as wide.
-- Which rows have anomalies in the summary column?
-  - Plot the stars using theses rows.
-- What release year is most likely for \Transformers?
-  - What about for every categorical column?
-- What release year is most likely for this image?
-  - What about for the first three categorical columns?

 ## Production